Roland Scholten

 Roland Scholten (born 11 January 1965) is a Dutch former professional darts player who played in events of the Professional Darts Corporation (PDC) and British Darts Organisation (BDO).
-Nicknamed The Tripod and The Flying Dutchman, Scholten turned full-time professional in 2001 having previously worked as a publican.
-Despite his Dutch nationality, Scholten speaks with a strong English accent having lived in Peterborough for several years.
-His considerable height and throwing technique means his darts hit the board at a considerably narrow angle.
+Nicknamed the Tripod and the Flying Dutchman, Scholten turned full-time professional in 2001 having previously worked as a publican.

 BDO career

 Scholten was runner-up in the 1992 Austrian Open, losing to Rod Harrington.
 He then won the 1993 WDF World Cup, beating Denmark's Troels Rusel in the final.
 Scholten made his BDO World Championship debut in 1994 where he beat Sean Palfrey in the first round and became the only seed to progress to the second round where he lost to Ronnie Sharp.
 He followed up with a quarter final showing in the 1994 Winmau World Masters, beating Stefan Eeckelaert and Derek Hampton before losing to Steve Beaton.
 He then suffered a first round exit in the 1995 World Championship, losing to Colin Monk and reached the second round of the 1995 World Masters, again beating Palfrey in the first round but lost to fellow Dutchman Raymond van Barneveld.

 In the 1996 World Championship, Scholten beat Mark Salmon 3–0 in the first round but lost in the second round to then-defending champion Richie Burnett.
 Scholten won three Open tournaments in 1996, winning the North Holland Open, the Swedish Open and the prestigious British Open.
-He then reached the semi finals on the 1996 World Masters, losing to the eventual winner Monk.
-Scholten then reached the quarter finals of the 1997 World Championship, beating former finalist Mike Gregory and Bobby George before losing to Mervyn King.
-He reached the final of the England Open and the Swedish Open and his British Open defence ended in the quarter finals.
+He then reached the semi-finals on the 1996 World Masters, losing to the eventual winner Monk.
+Scholten then reached the quarter-finals of the 1997 World Championship, beating former finalist Mike Gregory and Bobby George before losing to Mervyn King.
+He reached the final of the England Open and the Swedish Open and his British Open defence ended in the quarter-finals.
 Scholten, with partner van Barneveld won the PDC World Pairs Championship at Bognor Regis in 1997, beating the pairing of Burnett and Harrington in the final.

-In the 1998 World Championship, Scholten reached the semi finals, beating fellow Dutchman Co Stompé, American Roger Carter and then Sean Palfrey once more before losing to Richie Burnett.
-In the 1999 World Championship, Scholten lost in the quarter final stage to Ronnie Baxter.
+In the 1998 World Championship, Scholten reached the semi-finals, beating fellow Dutchman Co Stompé, American Roger Carter and then Sean Palfrey once more before losing to Richie Burnett.
+In the 1999 World Championship, Scholten lost in the quarter-final stage to Ronnie Baxter.